 Lunch: steamed peas and carrots, peaches, cheese, crockpot shredded chicken (find recipe here)

-Dinner: bow-tie pasta with veggie bolognese sauce (find recipe here) and parmesan cheese, steamed asparagus
+Dinner: pasta with veggie bolognese sauce (find recipe here) and parmesan cheese, steamed asparagus

 Dinner: broccoli cheddar patties (find recipe here), brown rice, pears

 Lunch: squash grilled cheese (find recipe here), peaches, peas